Mugangasia/Tanzanian_Water_Pump_Classification/README.md

 ## Introduction - A Classification Model
 The main goal of this project is to demonstrate the skills we have learned in Module 3 that revolve around machine learning and the building of a classification model.
-I chose a dataset that would allow me to preprocess, explore it, and then build a classification model that allows me to interpret the original question.
+I chose a dataset from the DataDriven competition website that would allow me to preprocess, explore, and then build a classification model.

+Using data from Taarifa and the Tanzanian Ministry of Water, I was trying to predict which water pumps were functional, which need some repairs, and which didn't work at all?
+This is an intermediate-level practice competition from the DataDriven website.
+An  understanding of which waterpoints will fail can improve maintenance operations and ensure that clean, potable water is available to communities across Tanzania.

 ![](https://raw.githubusercontent.com/twhipple/dsc-mod-3-project-v2-1/master/Images/tanzania-flag-small.png)